lsst-sims/sims_featureScheduler_runs1.6/README.md

 * Coverage of dusty and high airmass SCP, at about 300 total visits.

 I think the 20k WFD should make it easier to recover in the event of extended downtime or pathological weather.
 There are WFD pixels at all RA that could be cut, and their remaining time re-allocated to areas that would otherwise not make it to the SRD value.

+## Othe experiments

+### Even Filters

+In the baseline, there is a strong preference to observe y-band in bright time.
+Here we run a few experiments letting bluer filters execute in bright time.
+We also mix in some alt-sched like alternating between north and south.

+### Rolling FPO

+Initial experiments with the new and improved rolling cadence using time-variable footprint objects.
+Could still need some debugging, but looks like an improvement over the v1.5 rolling experiments.